nitreojs/puregram/packages/hear/README.md

 ---

-## TypeScript usage
+## typescript usage

-In TypeScript, you kinda have to manually point `@puregram/hear` what context will be used as default by providing it in `HearManager<T>`:
+in typescript, you kinda have to manually point `@puregram/hear` what context will be used as default by providing it in `HearManager<T>`:

 ```ts
 import { Telegram, MessageContext } from 'puregram'